Sleep Apnea and CPAP Alternatives

 Oral Appliance Therapy: A Comfortable Alternative

 One promising alternative to CPAP therapy is oral appliance therapy, which involves using a custom-fitted device that repositions the jaw and tongue to keep the airway open.
-Dr. Dahan, a board-certified dentist with the American Board of Dental Sleep Medicine, emphasizes the comfort and ease of use associated with oral appliances.
+Dr. Dahan, a board-certified dentist with the American Board of Dental Sleep Medicine, emphasizes the comfort and ease of use associated with oral dental appliances.

 Why Oral Appliance Therapy?

-1. Comfort: Unlike CPAP masks, oral appliances are compact, comfortable, and easy to wear, making them a preferred option for individuals with CPAP intolerance.
+1. Comfort: Unlike CPAP masks, oral dental appliances are compact, comfortable, and easy to wear, making them a preferred option for individuals with CPAP intolerance.

-2. Ease of Use: Oral appliances are simple to use and do not require intricate setup or adjustments, offering a user-friendly experience for sleep apnea sufferers.
+2. Ease of Use: Oral dental appliances are simple to use and do not require intricate setup or adjustments, offering a user-friendly experience for sleep apnea sufferers.

 3. Effective Treatment: Many patients find oral appliance therapy to be an effective solution, addressing sleep apnea symptoms without the challenges associated with CPAP.